I enjoyed spending an afternoon at Capital Factory in Austin a few years ago attending 3 Day Startup‘s “Global Roundup.” I learned so much!

 What I discovered is the process of securing major gifts for nonprofit organizations is quite similar to securing funding for a startup business concept.
 After some thirty years of experience developing and/or repairing and implementing capital campaigns across Texas, I definitely see striking similarities.

-Drew Hendricks wrote an insightful article for Forbes that I enjoyed, “7 Steps to Getting Funding For Your Startup.”
-This provides a helpful written framework for my thesis, to which you can refer later.
-Drew suggests:
+Drew Hendricks wrote an insightful article for Forbes a few years ago (no longer posted online), “7 Steps to Getting Funding For Your Startup.”
+It provides a helpful framework for my argument:

 - Have a plan of attack